s3b1R/IoT-Thermostat/README.md

 After startup, the thermometer.py script will be executed after 30 seconds.
 This delay is necessary to wait till a network connection is established.

+## See it working...

+After starting the script, navigate in your web browser to the IP address of your Raspberry and see in the WEB-GUI the actual temperature and set the target temperature for switching off the WiFi switch.